President of the Family Division

 The Family Court Practice (Red Book), covers the entire range of family business and contains all the essential materials you need to practise in the Family Court.

-The new edition will be fully updated to include the latest case-law, full coverage of new and amended legislation, Practice Directions and guidance.
+The new edition is fully updated to include the latest case-law, full coverage of new and amended legislation, Practice Directions and guidance.
 It will also contain fully and expertly annotated statutes and rules together with scores of unique step-by-step procedural guides, which direct you effortlessly to the relevant rules and annotation.

 What’s new for 2018